-Dental benefits are offered to both the employee and their dependents.
+Dental benefits are offered to both the employee and one their dependents.
+The cost for any additional dependents shall be paid for by the employee and will be deducted from their paycheek.
 Any questions on dental coverage can be answered by calling the insurance carrier or contacting HCAOG's Executive Director or authorized designee.